FoxTheUnicorn/arcacia/README.md

 ```
 <code>int: number_a</code>: Some number.
 ```
-You !can! also combine them with relative links and line references:
+You !an also combine them with relative links and line references:

 [<code>int: number_a</code>](example.java#L2): Some number at Line 2.
 ```